mcclure/emily/doc/build.md

 ### I'm on Windows...

 Okay!
 The bundled `Makefile` is not going to work for you.
 Luckily, the `Makefile` is just a thin wrapper on a tool called `ocamlbuild`, which in theory works on Windows and is installed along with the standard OCaml distribution.
-You will need to follow the `ocamlbuild` instructions to build the file `src/main.native` with ocamlfind enabled.
+You will still need the above packages-- at least one person has successfully installed them via WODI-- and then need to follow the `ocamlbuild` instructions to build the file `src/main.native` with ocamlfind enabled.
 Let me know if it works!

 ## Additional/optional builds